-The other incontinence: New treatments helping sufferers regain bowel control, decrease suffering, shameJanuary 25th, 2013 by Stacey Burling in Diseases, Conditions, Syndromes /
+The other incontinence: New treatments helping sufferers regain bowel control, decrease suffering, shameJanuary 25, 2013 by Stacey Burling in Medicine & Health / Diseases, Conditions, Syndromes

 In an era when people talk about just about anything, fecal incontinence is one of the few medical conditions that is so embarrassing, so disturbing, that people don't even tell their doctors about it.